-Protein test is first to predict rate of progression in Lou Gehrig's diseaseNovember 19th, 2012 in Neuroscience /
+Protein test is first to predict rate of progression in Lou Gehrig's diseaseNovember 19, 2012 in Medicine & Health / Neuroscience

 (Medical Xpress)—A novel test that measures proteins from nerve damage that are deposited in blood and spinal fluid reveals the rate of progression of amyotrophic lateral sclerosis (ALS) in patients, according to researchers from Mayo Clinic's campus in Florida, Emory University and the University of Florida.

 Their study, which appears online in the Journal of Neurology, Neurosurgery & Psychiatry, suggests this test, if perfected, could help physicians and researchers identify those patients at most risk for rapid progression.
 These patients could then be offered new therapies now being developed or tested.

 ALS—also known as Lou Gehrig's disease—is a progressive neurodegenerative disease caused by deterioration of motor neurons (nerve cells) that control voluntary muscle movement.
 The rate of progression varies widely among patients, and survival from the date of diagnosis can be months to 10 years or more, says Kevin Boylan, M.D., medical director of the ALS Clinic at Mayo Clinic in Florida.